Collectivization in Romania: Repression

-Militia and Securitate troops quelled the revolts, whose leaders were arrested and harshly punished.
+Miliția and Securitate troops quelled the revolts, whose leaders were arrested and harshly punished.
 According to data supplied by the communist authorities, 50,000 peasants were arrested and imprisoned, many of them being tried publicly and sentenced to long prison terms.

-In December 1957 to January 1958, the peasants from Suraia, Vadu Roșca, and Răstoaca (now in Vrancea County) resisted the collectivization drive.
+From December 1957 to January 1958, the peasants from Suraia, Vadu Roșca, and Răstoaca (now in Vrancea County) resisted the collectivization drive.
 At one time, several dozen men from Răstoaca attacked a convoy of Romanian Communist Party members; the convoy, which included Nicolae Ceaușescu, had come to convince the locals to join the collectivization effort.

 The bloodiest repression of a series of peasant revolts against collectivization in Romania took place in Vadu Roșca.
 Nine peasants from the area were shot dead, and 17 were wounded; 73 were tried and sentenced to long prison terms.
 The memorialist Florin Pavlovici witnessed how 30 to 40 men from Răstoaca were sent to the Periprava labor camp in the Danube Delta; according to Andrei Muraru, head of the Institute for the Investigation of Communist Crimes in Romania, it was an extermination camp, with a repressive excessive inhumane regime.